Divergence of shape fluctuation for general distributions in first passage percolation: Introduction

 We define $B(t)=\{x\in\R^d|~T(0,x)\leq t\}$ as the fluid region starting from the origin at time $t$.
 Let $\B_d=\{x\in\R^d|~g(x)\leq 1\}.$ Cox and Durrett proved the following shape theorem~\cite{CD81}: If $F(0)<p_c(d)$ and $\E\tau_e<\infty$, for any $\e>0$,

-Since the result of \eqref{shape-thm1} corresponds to the law of large number of $B(t)$, the next step is to consider the rate of the convergence, that is the maximum value $f(t)$ satisfying $(t-f(t))\B_d \subset B(t)\subset (t+f(t))\B_d$, which is called the shape fluctuation (see Figure \ref{fig:shape-fluc}). \\
+Since the result of \eqref{shape-thm1} corresponds to the law of large number of $B(t)$, the next step is to consider the rate of the convergence, that is the minimum value $f(t)$ satisfying $(t-f(t))\B_d \subset B(t)\subset (t+f(t))\B_d$, which is called the shape fluctuation denoted by ${\rm F}(B(t),t\B_d)$ (we will extend the definition to more general forms in Definition \ref{Def: fluc}).\\

 Due to the works of Kesten \cite{Kes93} and Alexander \cite{Alex97}, the shape fluctuation is $O((t\log{t})^{1/2})$ for any dimension.
 The first attempt for the lower bound was due to Pemantle and Peres \cite{PP94} where they proved that if $F$ is exponential distribution and $d=2$, then the shape fluctuation diverges.
-This statement was strengthened by Chatterjee under mild smoothness and decay assumptions on the edge weight distribution if $d=2$ that it grows at least $t^{1/8-o(1)}$ in \cite{Chatt17}.\\
+Thereafter, Chatterjee \cite{Chatt17} proved that under mild smoothness and decay assumptions on the edge weight distribution, the shape fluctuation grows at least $t^{1/8-o(1)}$ for $d=2$.\\

 On the other hand, these problems also have interesting features in higher dimensions.
 Some physicists predicted that if $d$ is sufficiently large, the fluctuation does not diverge in some sense.
 See the introduction of \cite{NP95}.
 The scaling limits in higher dimensions are controversial issues even in physics and there are some candidates.
 See \cite{AJ15} and references therein.
 However, Zhang showed that if $\tau$ obeys the Bernoulli distribution, the shape fluctuation diverges \cite{Zhang06}.
-Indeed he showed that for any sufficiently small $c>0$ there exists $C>0$ such that for any $\Gamma\subset \R^d$,
+Indeed he showed that for any sufficiently small $c>0$, there exists $C>0$ such that for any $\Gamma\subset \R^d$,

 where $p=\P(\tau_e=0)=1-\P(\tau_e=1)$.
 Note that the bound is meaningful only when $d>2$.
-(Although \eqref{Zhang:shape} is stated without any restriction to $\Gamma$, it seems that a certain restriction is required as in Theorem \ref{thm:shape}.)
-His method relies on Russo's formula and it seems not easy to extended directly to general distributions.
+(Although \eqref{Zhang:shape} is stated without any restriction to $\Gamma$, it seems that a certain natural restriction such as convexity is required as in Theorem \ref{thm:shape}.)
+His method relies on Russo's formula and it seems not easily extended directly to general distributions.
 In this paper, a different approach is taken to overcome this problem.
 Indeed, we apply a variant of the resampling argument introduced by van den Berg and Kesten \cite{BK93} and use it inductively to get the stretched-exponential bound.
-As a result, we prove the statement not only for general useful distributions but also the stronger estimate.
-It is worth noting that our models include Eden and Richardson model.\\
+As a result, we prove the statement not only for general useful distributions but also a stronger estimate.
+It is worth noting that our model includes the Eden or Richardson model.\\